- Faith and Worship

 "Synodality requires that we really try to include those who feel excluded.
 Who would those people be in today’s world?
 How about those who lack legal status in our country?
 Or elderly people abandoned in our nursing homes?
 How about people living in crime-ridden ghetto neighborhoods?" the bishop said in his homily.

-Each parish or deanery in the Diocese of Little Rock, led by a synod representative or team trained on how to conduct the process, will hold discussions through April 2022.
-They will then compile a report and turn it into the diocese.
-The diocesan team will summarize the parish reports into a 10-page document for the U.S. Conference of Catholic Bishops.
-The USCCB will then write a report to the Vatican for the synod's general assembly in October 2023.
+Each parish or deanery in the Diocese of Little Rock, led by a synod representative or team trained on how to conduct the process, held discussions through April 2022.
+Then, they compiled a report and turned it into the diocese.
+The diocesan team summarized the parish reports into a 10-page document for the U.S. Conference of Catholic Bishops.
+The USCCB will take all diocesan reports nationwide and summarize them into a national report to be submitted to the Vatican for the synod's general assembly in October 2023.

 "Truth is horizontal as well as vertical, and it takes humility to listen, to truly listen to the lived experience of those whose perspective on things is very different from our own," the bishop said in his homily.
 "And yet the Holy Spirit is there as well — he’s everywhere!
 So let us pray that through this experience we will become a more synodal Church, characterized by communion, participation and mission as we journey together reflecting on what God is asking of us today."